-Aprilia has expanded its naked Tuono range for 2017 with a new 125cc model, and updated the other Tuonos, renamed and updated its RS4 125 to an RS124 and updated the RSV4.
+Aprilia has expanded its naked Tuono range for 2017 with a new 125cc model (pictured above), and updated the other Tuonos, renamed and updated its RS4 125 to an RS124 and updated the RSV4.

 There is no word yet on when the new models will be available in Australia.

-The biggest news at Aprilia’s unveilings at the INTERMIT motorcycle show in Cologne was the introduction of a naked 125cc model.
+The biggest news at Aprilia’s unveilings at the INTERMOT motorcycle show in Cologne was the introduction of a naked 125cc model.

 It looks just like its bigger brothers, right down to its upside-down forks.

 The Tuono 125 has the same frame and 125cc four-cylinder four-stroke four-valve DOHC engine as the RS4 125 which is now Euro 4 compliant and has a balancer for a smoother ride.

 It features a four-pot radial caliper and 300mm front disc and a J.Juan single piston caliper and 200mm disc at the rear.

 The RS4 125 gets new instruments, storage for a tablet with a USB connection and comes in silver or black.